tomwhi/tomwhi.github.io/blog/posts/using-word-vectors-to-decipher-swedish-culture/index.md

 ![PC plot 2](/images/WordVectors/Misc_Or_For_Appendix.svg)

 # Comments
-Comments and discussion are very welcome, please post below!
+Comments and discussion are very welcome, I will be implementing this shortly.